Donders-Institute/rdm-wiki/docs/6_initiation.rst

 Exercise 2: Creating a Donders Repository Account
 -------------------------------------------------

-In order to access any Donders Repository Collections, you must create a Donders Repository account.
+1. Create a Donders Repository account.

 * Open your internet browser of choice
 * Go to https://data.donders.ru.nl